cloudfoundry-community/swift-buildpack/README.md

 ### Additional compiler flags

 To specify additional compiler flags for the execution of the `swift build` command, you can include a `.swift-build-options-linux` file.
-For example, in order to leverage the system package `libmysqlclient-dev` in a Swift application, you'd need to add an additional compiler flag:
+For example, in order to leverage the system package `libmysqlclient-dev` in a Swift application, you'd need an additional compiler flag:

 ```shell
 $ cat .swift-build-options-linux